hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   > date > file_containing_date

-:index:`Filtering <grep>` lines containing the term “src” from FASTA files and inserting them into the file lines_with_src.txt:
+:index:`Filtering <grep>` lines containing the term "src" from FASTA files and inserting them into the file lines_with_src.txt:

  ::